peytongaudet/ces15L-lab-reports/Lab-Report-Gradescript.md

 fi
 ```

 * Note: 1) will be for the stdout, 2) will be for the stderr, 3) will be for the return code.
 X will represent no output.
+This is for the `list-methods-corrected` repository.

 **set -e**